davidson16807/languages/language-learning/thoughts-on-predicate-system-design.md

-This statement is not captured by "can(leg,walk)", which reads "if you can be a leg, then you can walk" or "has(leg,walk)", which reads "if you have a leg, then you have a walk" or "a leg is a component of a walk", or "be(leg,walk)", which reads "if you are a leg, you walk"
+This statement is not captured by "can(leg,walk)", which reads "if you can be a leg, then you can walk" or "has(leg,walk)", which reads "if you have a leg, then you have a walk" or "a leg is a component of a walk", or "be(leg,walk)", which reads "if you are a leg, you walk".

+This might make you wonder, if a statement such as A(x)⊆B(y) can have significance, could other statements such as A(x)⊆B or C⊆D(y) have significance as well?
+A statement such as A(x)⊆B implies that A(x) contains the same duples that A has in order to fulfill its definition as a function.
+A statement such as C⊆D(y) implies that D(y) also contains all the duples that C has as a function.
+One way this condition could be satisfied is if both A(x) and D(y) are functions themselves, so that A and D are curried bivariate functions.
+To construct a linguistic example, something like A(x₁)(x₂) and D(y₁)(y₂) might indicate a noun as it has in past examples, for instance "man", A(x₁) and D(y₁) might indicate a property such as "have", and A and D might indicate a modifier on a verb.
+Seeing how the word "can" serve as an auxillary verb, we can attach it as a suffix to other verbs, as we saw earlier with the functions "canhave", and even "can" can be reinterpreted to modify the verb "be" (a more appropriate name might be "canbe") In this light, "can" might serve as a function C:X→Y→Z that augments verbs such as "be" and "has", such that C(H)(b) might be read as "can has cheeseburger", and B(c) ⊆ C(H)(b) might be read as:
+    "the set of all things that are cats includes the set of things that can have cheeseburgers" or for brevity:
+    "cats can has cheezeburger"
+Jokes aside, C(H) reads:
+    "the set of all relations indicating the potential to possess of things" and if you have a set H₂ that represents all relations indicating the actual possession of things, you can then say:

+    H₂ ⊆ C(H)

+However you could just as well introduce a new function A:X→Y→Z that returns a function that indicates not the potential for actions but their actual execution, so A(H) indicates the set of all relations indicating the actual possession of things,
+and:

+    A(H) ⊆₁ C(H)

-But this is not all.
-Since the function G itself has a set representation, it can be treated as another set, meaning we can reapply a variant of F to it.
+Lastly, since the function G itself has a set representation, it can be treated as another set, meaning we can reapply a variant of F to it.
-Much like the operators ⊇¹⊆¹⊃¹⊂¹∪¹∩¹ perform functorially to ⊇⊆⊃⊂∪∩ in the domain 1→Y, the domains introduced by repeatedly calling F on its own output will have their own operators.
+Much like the operators ⊇₁⊆₁⊃₁⊂₁∪₁∩₁ perform functorially to ⊇⊆⊃⊂∪∩ in the domain 1→Y, the domains introduced by repeatedly calling F on its own output will have their own operators.
 To denote these operators we will superset the symbols ⊇⊆⊃⊂∪∩ by a number n to denote the operators that behave functorially to ⊇⊆⊃⊂∪∩ in the domain 1→1→…→1→Y, where the number of maps that are represented by the domain is n.
-We will indicate this by saying the operators ⊇ⁿ⊆ⁿ⊃ⁿ⊂ⁿ∪ⁿ∩ⁿ operate in the domain 1→ⁿA for some arbitrary set A.
+We will indicate this by saying the operators ⊇ₙ⊆ₙ⊃ₙ⊂ₙ∪ₙ∩ₙ operate in the domain 1→ₙA for some arbitrary set A.
-The operators ⊇⊆⊃⊂∪∩ can then assume the notation ⊇⁰⊆⁰⊃⁰⊂⁰∪⁰∩⁰, i.e., there are no maps in the domain of these operators, and the mapping from X→ⁿA to 1→X→ⁿA for an arbitrary set X will be denoted Fⁿ:(X→ⁿA)→(1→X→ⁿA)
+The operators ⊇⊆⊃⊂∪∩ can then assume the notation ⊇₀⊆₀⊃₀⊂₀∪₀∩₀, i.e., there are no maps in the domain of these operators, and the mapping from X→ₙA to 1→X→ₙA for an arbitrary set X will be denoted Fₙ:(X→ₙA)→(1→X→ₙA)
 All this is to return to the idea that function currying can be performed on a set theoretical representation of predicates, only now more formally described.